 A little winter levity: Why Aren’t Your Novels set in the Winter?
 They’re Supposed to be NORTH Noir

-The first North Noir novel (Bay of Blood) is set in the summer; the second (The Color Red), in the spring.
-The next novel will be set in the fall.
+The first North Noir novel (Bay of Blood) is set in the summer; the second (The Color Red), in the spring; the next one, due out in 2024, in the fall.
 “Why no winter settings?” you ask.
 “No blizzards?
 No frozen bodies?
 It’s supposed to be NORTH noir.”
 Valid point.
 However, I have a reason – based on research.
 Well, on observation.

-The short answer: Not as many murders take place in the winter.
+Not as many murders take place in the winter.
 “Why?”
 Because it’s winter.
 In the north, outside the cities, life slows down.
-Think hibernation.
+Think human hibernation.

 Author Talk & Signing, Wasaga Beach Library, Wasaga Beach, ON.
 Monday August 12, 6:00 PM